Punjab, bread basket of India, hungers for change

 While much of India has galloped ahead in recent years on the back of a reform drive that began two decades ago, Punjab has somehow been left straggling behind.

-The Congress party has leapt on that lag to woo Punjab's voters for a return to power in the state of 27 million people in elections there on January 30.
+The Congress party, which leads the federal government, has leapt on that lag to woo Punjab's voters for a return to power in the state of 27 million people in elections there on Jan.
+30.

 GREEN REVOLUTION